Laudarisd/Data-science-study/README.md

 Here are few keys:

+- Candidate Key
 - Primary Key
-- Natural Key
 - Foreign Key
-- Super id
+- Super Key
+- Alternate Key
 - Composite Key
+- Unique Key

 SQl is actually a hybrid language.
 It has four types of language in one.